rocksetlabs/realtime-semantic-search/README.md

 * Make sure you navigate back to the `terraform/` directory and destroy the components in Confluent Cloud. `terraform destroy`

 **Rockset**
+* If you changed VI size for testing, make sure to scale down.
+* You can delete your query lambdas, collection and integration when you are done in the console.